gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## 03-SMARTS

 This SMARTS exit generator only works with SwitchableProcessor.
-When it reaches to the start of the detailed warmup part, it resets the stats; then it switches the core type and schedule for the end of the warmup part and the end of the interval.
-When it reaches to the end of the detailed warmup part, it resets the stats.
-When it reaches to the end of the detailed simulation, it dumps the stats; then it switches the core type and schedule for the start of the next detailed warmup part.
+When it reaches the start of the detailed warmup part, it resets the stats; then it switches the core type and schedules for the end of the warmup part and the end of the interval.

+When it reaches the end of the detailed warmup part, it resets the stats.

+When it reaches the end of the detailed simulation, it dumps the stats; then it switches the core type and schedules for the start of the next detailed warmup part.

 ![](09-sampling-img/smarts-generator-model.drawio.svg)